MathBuddy: A Multimodal System for Affective Math Tutoring: Ethical Considerations

 \section{Ethical Considerations}

 This work acknowledges the ethical implications of our system's design and the data it collects.
-All conducted studies adhered to the GDPR, upholding all included principles, e.g., purpose limitation, data minimization, confidentiality, as well as lawful, fair, and transparent processing.
+All conducted studies adhered to the GDPR \cite{goddard2017eu}, upholding all included principles, e.g., purpose limitation, data minimization, confidentiality, as well as lawful, fair, and transparent processing.

 Before data collection, informed consent was obtained, clearly outlining the purpose of the research, the voluntary nature of participation, and the right to withdraw at any time without consequence.
 All data were anonymized to protect participant identities.
 Special attention was given to exclusively collecting the information necessary to fulfill the functionality of real-time interaction.
-Although the system processes identifiable data such as image recordings of a participant's face, this data is solely used for emotion recognition and never stored beyond model inference.

-The entire process followed the institutional ethical guidelines set by the Interdisciplinary Transformation University, Austria.
+Although the system processes identifiable data such as image recordings of a participant's face, this is solely used for emotion recognition and never stored beyond model inference.
+The entire process followed the institutional ethical guidelines set by the IT:U Interdisciplinary Transformation University Austria.